-A child walks into his first piano lesson and plays nothing but musical nonsense on his first attempt at making his fingers coax a melody out of the black and white keys.
-Do you think to yourself, “Wow, this kid has no talent whatsoever, he should give it up!”, or “I wonder how good he will be a year from now?”
+A child walks into his first piano lesson and plays nothing but musical nonsense on their first attempt at making their fingers coax a melody out of the black and white keys.
+Do you think to yourself, “Wow, this kid has no talent whatsoever, they should give it up!”, or “I wonder how good they will be a year from now?”

 So what’s up with the bias towards beginning singers?
 Why do we assume, quite immediately, that the inability to sing a tune well means that the beginning singer has no talent whatsoever?